Before we do anything else, can I just say that I love pasta? And garlic? And zucchini?

 I’m not gonna lie–caring for a 2-year-old and a 3-month-old all day is exhausting (but amazing) work.
 You know that thing called “mommy brain”?
 It’s a true story.
 I’m not sure what it is about taking care of babies (hello, sleep deprivation!), but it messes with your mind after awhile, and all you want to do is sleep and eat pasta.
 Every night around 10 pm, I turn into a pumpkin.
 And, since it’s already 10:45, I’m going to have to hit the sack, people.
 My brain checked out long ago.

-- ¾ cup hot salted pasta water (divided, plus more, if needed)
+- 1 cup hot salted pasta water divided

 - 2 tablespoons nutritional yeast flakes